uborkar/Web-development-/README.md

 - **JavaScript**: The interactivity and dynamic behavior of the web.

 This repository documents my progress as I master these technologies, laying the foundation for creating modern, responsive, and interactive web applications.
+Web development refers to the creating, building, and maintaining of websites.
+It includes aspects such as web design, web publishing, web programming, and database management.
+It is the creation of an application that works over the internet i.e. websites.

+Web Development
+Web Development
+Web development is typically broken down into three core areas:

+Frontend Development
+Backend Development
+Full-stack Development

 ---